Tuesday, July 31, 2007

 1. Talk to admissions office for past successes and other important points.

-£30K but never ask for maximum.
+2. Maximum loan amount is £30K but never ask for maximum.
 Ask based upon your current salary, assets, other guarantees etc.

 3. If you are working in US/UK etc then you have better chances because of earnings.

-£20 K from Barclays and 20 Lakhs (around £25K) from SBI in India (obviously against collateral)
+Now all my loans are sorted out. £20 K from Barclays and 20 Lakhs (around £25K) from SBI in India (obviously against collateral)

 Tuesday, May 22, 2007